Estádio Beira-Rio: Significant games won by Internacional

-In 1992, Beira-Rio hosted the second leg of the Copa do Brasil final, Inter had to overturn the 2–1 scoreline of the first match and it did.
-The title-winning goal came in a dramatic fashion: a penalty kick by Célio Silva in the 88th minute and the club secured the title due to the away goals rule.
+In 1992, Beira-Rio hosted the second leg of the Copa do Brasil final.
+After the 2–1 scoreline of the first match, Internacional won via a penalty kick by Célio Silva in the 88th minute; the club secured the title due to the away goals rule.

-In the 2000s, Inter had an impressive sequence of international titles, all of the won on Beira-Rio.
+In the 2000s, Internacional won a sequence of international titles, all at the Beira-Rio.
 Starting with the 2006 Copa Libertadores.
-After a triumphant 2–1 victory at Morumbi, Inter drew 2–2 with São Paulo FC.
+After a 2–1 victory at Morumbi, Inter drew 2–2 with São Paulo FC.
 There were 57,554 fans at the Gigante on the night of August 16.
 The first goal came at the 29th minute of the first half, aided by Ceni, who failed to hold onto a cross, allowing Fernandão to score.
-At the 20th minute of the second half, Tinga scored and made it clear to everyone: the Copa Libertadores was not going to slip away.
-And indeed, it did not.
+At the 20th minute of the second half, Tinga scored.

-In 2007 Beira-Rio hosted Recopa Sudamericana final and once again Inter was successful on its home ground.

-After a setback of 2–1 in the first match, the second leg was fueled by the young Alexandre Pato, and Internacional thrashed the Mexicans of Pachuca by 4–0, with two goals from Pato, another from Pinga, and one more from Alex, sending 51,023 people into ecstasy.
+In 2007, Beira-Rio hosted Recopa Sudamericana final, with 51,023 Internacional fans present at the game.
+After a setback of 2–1 in the first match, the second leg was fueled by the young Alexandre Pato, and Internacional beat the Mexicans of Pachuca by 4–0, with two goals from Pato, another from Pinga, and one more from Alex.

-In 2008 another international final at the Beira-Rio, and another triumph for Inter.
-Even with one player less, Inter defeated Estudiantes de La Plata in the first leg, played at the Estadio Ciudad de La Plata, by 1–0.
-The following week, 51,803 fans acted as the 12th player in the most crucial moments and provided extra energy in the search for the title-winning goal, which was scored by Nilmar in extra time.
+In 2008, Internacional won another international final at the Beira-Rio.
+Even with one player less, Inter beat Estudiantes de La Plata in the first leg, played at the Estadio Ciudad de La Plata, by 1–0.
+The following week, 51,803 fans were present at the match where Nilmar scored the title-winning goal in extra time.
 As the center circle was pointed out, the crowd repeated the spectacle from the moment the teams entered the field, with their flares and fireworks illuminating the Porto Alegre night.